d99kris/nchat/README.md

 Stores the environment variable flag `USE_QR_TERMINAL` if set during setup.
-It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images (WhatsApp only).
+It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images (WhatsApp/Signal only).

 ### version_used